scratch-ed/itch/packages/core/doc/feedback.md

 The format does not limit the amount of nesting, but of course very deeply nested groups may not be practical.

-## Visibility of tests
+## Visibility & collapsibility of groups

 There are currently 3 visibility modes.
 From the docs:

-- `show` means display this group and show its children by default.
+- `show` means display this group.
 - `collapse` means display this group, collapse the children by default, unless one of the tests in this group (or its subgroups) fails.
+You could also hide the tests.
 - `hide` means do not show the group by default, unless one of the tests in this group (or its subgroups) fails.